isaksolheim/chess/core/src/me/isak/chess/model/versions/README.md

 #### 1.1.3 Path

-The directions of rooks and knight seem to be the same, but in reality they are quite different.
-A rook continues until it meets and obstacle, but the knight stops immediately.
-The Path attribute is used to distinguish these types of moves.
-When calculating legal moves, the calculator combines all the visited squares in one direction into one string.
+The way a piece walks in a direction depend on rules for the piece, and what the board looks like.
+A rook takes many steps in one direction until it meets and obstacle, but the knight stops after having walked one step.
+The Path attribute is used to distinguish these types of walks.
+When calculating legal moves, the calculator combines all the visited squares in a walk into a string.
 This string is then tested against the Path attribute to determine if the piece is allowed to move further.

 More precisely, the path attribute is a regex defining legal paths for a piece.
 Let's look at some examples: